Vintage Time Card Holder: What Would You Do With It?

 The TV has to stay here.
 Maybe someday, we will afford a wall-mounted flat screen.
 Maybe some generous sponsor will send me a TV for review.
 Hah.
 But in the meantime, my husband likes having a TV here.
 So, I was trying to figure out what to do with this blah corner.

 I had these mirrors from our old bedroom and had painted the frames in sort of a white pickled look.
 I never really liked the frames that way, but liked having mirrors.
+I decided to pop out the mirrors and give them an update.

 That's the before picture above.
 I painted them with the wall color, and then antiqued them with brown glaze.
 I coated them with poly when finished.